 - Exam schedule

-The University of Calgary uses Desire2Learn (D2L) to communicate important information to students including course outlines, required textbooks, weekly topics, grading scales, etc.
+The University of Calgary uses Desire2Learn (D2L) to communicate important information to students including course outlines, required textbooks, assignments and discussions.

 It is also a communication tool to facilitate student to student, student to instructor, and group work interactions.